lis-epfl/robogen/README.md

 * **Mikaz-fr** (Roy Michaël, michael.roy@epfl.ch) contributed instructions to compile the code on MAC OS X and adapted part of the CMAKE code for MAC OS.
+* **tcies** (Need your name and email :-P) provided a modification of the simulator (accessible [here](https://github.com/amaesani/robogen-simulator/compare/master...chasingfitnessmod)) to use different fitness function aggregations in the chasing scenario

 ## Git Repository